sebo-b/warp/README.md

 # WARP: Workspace Autonomous Reservation Program

 The story of this project begins when, due to COVID-19, we have converted our regular office into a hybrid of regular and hot-desk assignments.
-We needed to find a solution for desks reservations, transparency of that, and detailed logging of who were in the office for epidemic purposes.
+We needed to find a solution for desk reservations, transparency of that, and detailed logging of who was in the office for epidemic purposes.

 I've quickly evaluated a couple of existing solutions, but they were either too big and complicated and/or too expensive.
 As I assumed that other people would have the same challenge I had, I decided to spend my after-hours time making an open-source tailored system for the need.
 Yes - it is free as speech, not as beer.